yapjoonsiong/tp/docs/DeveloperGuide.md

     Location: ZOOM
     Comments: LECT
     ```
-5. Adding a class with invalid syntax
+5. Adding a class that occupies the same timeslot.
     1. Run the command: `/m CS2040C addclass MON/1000/ZOOM/TUT`
     2. Expected: `A class already exists in this timeslot!`